elliotclowes/elliotclowes/README.md

 **Hi there!
 I'm Elliot.** I am currently transforming my lifelong passion of technology into a career and am a Tech Trainee at [La Fosse Academy](https://www.lafosseacademy.com/).
-I'm graduting at the end of August and am looking for a role in tech.
+I'm graduting at the end of August and am actively looking for a role in tech.

 More about me:
  - [CV](https://github.com/elliotclowes/elliotclowes/blob/main/LFA-CV.pdf) (pdf)